2026 Taiwanese local elections: Background

 On 9 September 2025, the New Power Party, Taiwan Statebuilding Party, Taiwan Obasang Political Equality Party and Green Party Taiwan announced that their leaders, Claire Wang, Wang Hsing-huan, Lin Shih-han, and Joyance Wang, respectively, had formed an electoral coalition for the local election.
+The coalition was formally branded as the Taiwan Go Go alliance in December 2025.
+In January 2026, the Taiwan Go Go alliance announced a candidate recruitment drive for all seats on the Taipei City Council.

 The Kuomintang held its leadership election in October 2025.
 During her campaign, the winning candidate Cheng Li-wun indicated she would continue the KMT–TPP coalition, respect local decisions about candidacies and back incumbents for reelection.
 If the Taiwan People's Party and the Kuomintang nominated candidates for the same local office, a cross-party primary would be held to determine the best candidate.
 Public discussions about an electoral coalition between the two parties began in November 2025.

-On 14 October 2025, the National Security Bureau reported to the legislature that election security measures had entered the planning stage, earlier than in previous election cycles.
-On 31 October 2025, the Central Election Commission formally scheduled the elections for 28 November 2026.
+In December 2025, the Kuomintang selected Ko Chih-en as its candidate for the Kaohsiung mayoralty, named Hsieh Lung-chieh the mayoral candidate for Tainan, and backed Su Ching-chuan in Pingtung County.
+To replace the term-limited KMT magistrate of Taitung, Yao Ching-ling, the party chose Wu Hsiu-hua.
+The Kuomintang nomination in Hualien County was contested by several party members and aligned independents who sought to end Fu Kun-chi's influence in the area.
+The Kuomintang nominated Ji'an head Yu Shu-chen for the Hualien magistracy in March 2026, named Chen Yu-jen for Kinmen County, Chang Chia-chun for Yunlin County, Wu Tsung-hsien for Yilan County, Weng Shou-liang for Chiayi City and Lee Shu-chuan for New Taipei City.
+Hsu Hsin-ying won the primary for the Hsinchu County magistracy against deputy county magistrate Chen Chien-hsien.